MinhPhuocvn/Basis_Python_AIO25/Basic_Python_Blog.md

 ## Functions in Python
 A **function** is a reusable block of code that performs a specific task.
-Functions help make your code organized, readable, and avoid repetition.
+Functions help make your code organised, readable, and avoid repetition.

 You can define a function in Python using the `def` keyword:
 ```python